 Delayed stomach emptying:

 Malabsorption of vitamins can be an issue post-Whipple.
 Ask your doctor and dietitian if they would recommend taking a daily multivitamin.
+This may become especially important if there is continued weight loss.

 This is triggered by foods high in sugar, such as candy, cookies or sodas, so these should be avoided.
-To satisfy your sweet cravings, try some of these dishes which are lower in sugar and will provide you with nutrients to help your recovery:
+To satisfy your sweet cravings, try some of these dishes which are lower in sugar and will provide you with nutrients to help your recovery.

 Lactose intolerance can develop due to the parts of the digestive system that were removed.
 If you notice that you have gas, bloating or diarrhea after eating or drinking dairy, try a lactose-free product to see if that helps.